 Myth #2 — Cyberattacks are a result of external factors or threat actors

-Myth #3 — SMBs are not at the target of cyberattackers
+Myth #3 — SMBs are not the target of cyberattackers

 Another biggest misconception small and medium-sized businesses have is that their data isn’t valuable to hackers.
 It is only the big business houses that attackers target.
-But the fact is SMBs are no longer flying under the radar; they are amongst the top targets for hackers.
+But the fact is that SMBs are no longer flying under the radar; they are among the top targets for hackers.

 Fact: The size of a business does not make it immune to hacking attempts and malware attacks.